Types of butterflies whose wings can be found in our jewellery

 Hypolimnus bolina

-is a species of butterfly in the butterfly family Bumblebee (Nymphalidae).
-It is found in Madagascar, Australia and Asia.
-It can be found in rainforests.
-It is also nicknamed the Variegated Egg Fly by the natives.
-It is a butterfly with a black body and brown-black wings with colorful spots.
-It has a wingspan of 70 to 85 mm.
-The butterfly was first described by Swedish biologist Carl von Linné in 1758.
+is a species of butterfly in the butterfly family Bumblebee (NymphalidaeIt occurs in Madagascar, Australia and Asia.
+We can find it in rainforests.
+Locals also call it the Painted Egg Fly.
+It is a butterfly with a black body and brown-black wings with colourful spots.
+The wingspan reaches 70 to 85 mm.
+The butterfly was first described by the Swedish biologist Carl von Linné in 1758.

 Hypolimnas dexithea